MarcoNashaat/Google_capstone_project/README.md

 ## Share-Act
 In this final notebook, the insights gained from the previous notebook are shared and acted upon.
 Recommendations are made based on the analysis and conclusions drawn from the data.

+## Slide Show Presentation
+In addition to the analysis conducted in the Jupyter notebooks, a slide show presentation has been provided to visually communicate the key findings of the project.
+The presentation includes charts and graphs created from the data visualization process in the Analyze notebook.
+The slides provide a summary of the insights gained from the data analysis and recommendations for Cyclistic bike-share company.

 ## Conclusion
-The Google Capstone Project allowed us to apply the skills and knowledge gained throughout the Data Analysis Specialization to a real-world dataset.
-Through the use of Jupyter notebooks and Python, we were able to successfully complete the data analysis process and gain valuable insights into the Cyclistic bike-share company data for 2019.
+The Google Capstone Project allowed me to apply the skills and knowledge gained throughout the Data Analysis Specialization to a real-world dataset.
+Through the use of Jupyter notebooks and Python, I was able to successfully complete the data analysis process and gain valuable insights into the Cyclistic bike-share company data for 2019.
+The slide show presentation provides an effective way to share these insights with stakeholders and decision makers at the company.